biodiversitydata-se/mol-mod/README.md

 When a file is uploaded, an email notification is sent to each of the addresses included in the environmental variables *UPLOAD_EMAIL* or *DEV_UPLOAD_EMAIL*.

 ### Data import
 Before uploaded files can be imported into the postgres database, you need to do some preprocessing, including adding dataset and annotation tabs/files, and possibly cleaning data.
 Use the standalone R script *./scripts/asv-input-processing.R)*, which can be customised and stored together with each uploaded file.
 The (*\*.tar.gz*) output can then be imported into postgres, using a separate python script that executes *importer.py* inside the main container.
+Note that the importer accepts *\*.xlsx* files as well, but that the *\*.xlsx* output from our R script currently only works if you open and save it in Excel first.
 Check the *PARSER.add_argument* section in the importer for available arguments, which can be added to main function call like so:
 ```
   $ ./scripts/import_excel.py /path/to/file.xlsx --dry-run -vv
 ```
 Alternatively, use a Makefile rule, e.g.:
 ```
-  $ make dry-import file=/path/to/file.xlsx
+  $ make dry-import file=/path/to/file.tar.gz
   $ make import file=/path/to/file.xlsx
 ```
 Import includes some rudimentary validation (see e.g. regular expressions in *./molmod/importer/data-mapping.json*), but this should be improved in the future.